Skip to content

 In operational engineering, we lean heavily on a concept called the Service Recovery Paradox (SRP).
 Research from the Harvard Business Review indicates that customers who experience a service failure and receive a highly effective resolution are often 33% more loyal than customers who never experienced a failure at all.

 Why?
 Because a flawless relationship is untested.
 A recovered relationship proves resilience.
-It demonstrates that when things break, your system—not just your heroism—catches the fall.
+It demonstrates that when things break, your system—not just individual heroics—catches the fall.
 But you cannot trigger this paradox with a simple "I'm sorry."
 You trigger it with a Commercial Post-Mortem.

 The Commercial Post-Mortem: A Founder's Asset